Excessive growth hormone is almost always caused by a noncancerous (benign) pituitary tumor.

 Stopping or reducing the overproduction of growth hormone is not easy.
 Doctors may need to use a combination of surgery, radiation therapy, and medication.

-Surgery to remove the pituitary tumor by an experienced surgeon is currently regarded as the best first treatment for most people with acromegaly caused by a tumor.
+Surgery to remove the pituitary tumor by an experienced surgeon is currently regarded as the best first treatment for most people with gigantism and acromegaly caused by a tumor.
 It results in an immediate reduction in tumor size and growth hormone production, most often without causing deficiency of other pituitary hormones.

 Unfortunately, tumors are often large by the time they are found, and surgery alone does not usually cure the disorder.
-Long-term drug therapy is often needed after surgery.
+Long-term treatment with medication is often needed after surgery.
 Radiation therapy is sometimes used as a follow-up treatment, particularly if a substantial amount of the tumor remains after surgery and acromegaly symptoms persist despite other treatments.